Harry J. Anslinger

 Harry Jacob Anslinger (May 20, 1892 - November 14, 1975) was an American government official who served as the first commissioner of the U.S. Treasury Department's Federal Bureau of Narcotics during the presidencies of Herbert Hoover, Franklin D. Roosevelt, Harry S. Truman, Dwight D. Eisenhower, and John F. Kennedy.
 He was a supporter of Prohibition, and of the criminalization of all drugs except for alcohol, spearheading anti-drug policy campaigns.

-Anslinger has been characterized as an early proponent of the war on drugs, as he zealously advocated for and pursued harsh drug penalties, in particular regarding cannabis.
-As a propagandist for the war on drugs, he focused on demonizing racial and immigrant groups.
+Anslinger has been characterized as an early proponent of the war on drugs, as he zealously advocated for and pursued harsh drug penalties, cannabis in particular.

 Anslinger held office as commissioner for an unprecedented 32 years, until 1962.
 He then held office for two years as U.S. Representative to the United Nations Narcotics Commission.
 The responsibilities once held by Anslinger are now largely under the jurisdiction of the U.S. Office of National Drug Control Policy and the agency he ran was a predecessor of the Drug Enforcement Administration (DEA).

 Early life

 Anslinger was born in Altoona, Pennsylvania, in 1892.
 His father, of Swiss German origin, was Robert J. Anslinger, a barber by trade, who was born in Bern, Switzerland.
 His mother, Rosa Christiana Fladt, was born in the Grand Duchy of Baden (today a part of Germany).
 The family emigrated to the United States in 1881.
 Robert Anslinger worked in New York for two years, then moved to Altoona, a town founded by the Pennsylvania Railroad.
 In 1892, the year Harry was born, Robert Anslinger went to work for the Pennsylvania Railroad, seeking more stable employment.

 Harry Anslinger followed his father in going to work for the Pennsylvania Railroad.
 After completing the eighth grade, he began to work with his father at the railroad, while starting with his freshman year.
 Aged 14, he continued to attend morning sessions in the local high school, working afternoons and evenings for the railroad.
-Failing to receive a high school diploma, in 1909, Harry enrolled at Altoona Business College at the age of 17, and for the next two years received additional tutoring.
-In 1912, he was granted a furlough permitting him to enroll at Pennsylvania State College, where he studied in a two-year associate degree program in business and engineering, while working during weekends and vacation periods.
+Failing to receive a high school diploma, Harry enrolled at Altoona Business College in 1909 at the age of 17, and for the next two years received additional tutoring.
+In 1912, he was granted a furlough permitting him to enroll at Pennsylvania State College, where he studied in a two-year associate degree program in business and engineering while working during weekends and vacation periods.